psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 In this article, I would like to introduce you to a cool kid on the block that you might not know yet.
 Meet [Tofu](https://github.com/TinkoffCreditSystems/tofu) - a functional programming toolkit aimed at taming the complexity of Tagless Final approach.
 I will show how you can use utilities from Tofu to improve your codebase.
-However, I must warn you that some of the concepts might seem advanced and look complex at the first sight but are actually pretty simple when you have a closer look.
+However, I must warn you that some of the concepts might seem advanced and look complex at first sight but are actually pretty simple when you have a closer look.

 In order to compare code improved with Tofu with traditional Tagless Final application, I've cloned the [train-station](https://github.com/psisoyev/train-station) repository.
 We will use the same application to improve it with Tofu and then we will be able to compare the results.